Your child's tooth stem cells

 Like all cells in our body, stem cells deteriorate with age.
 This makes stem cells from milk teeth especially valuable because they are younger and healthier.

-Preserving these cells at a specialist stem cell bank offers a higher chance of successful application in the future, should you ever need MSCs to treat illness or repair damaged tissue.
+Preserving these cells at a specialist stem cell bank offers a higher chance of successful application in the future, should you ever need MSCs for transplant, scientific study, or clinical trial.

 Download your Parents Guide